 Compost for Brooklyn empowers city residents to sustainably reduce waste and cultivate healthy urban ecosystems.
-We pursue this by offering free community composting, planting urban gardens, and teaching workshops in local schools and organizations.
+We pursue this by offering free community composting, planting urban gardens, and teaching workshops.

 Compost for Brooklyn, founded in March 2010, has transformed a vacant lot into a community composting project and thriving refuge for native plants and community members.